 There are some considerations for temperature and specific gravities for the medium, but that is for a different discussion.
 So what are the concerns for applying a Cv to a pressure regulator?

 When picking a regulator, basing the size simply on its Cv could lead to improper sizing.
 Cv for a regulator is normally based on its maximum flow capacity.
-At maximum flow capacity the regulator is not really regulating pressure.
-Using a regulator at its maximum flow capacity should be the exception and not for normal operation conditions.
-In other words, if a regulator is in a full open condition where the use of Cv would be appropriate, down stream pressure is never reaching the set level and the regulator could be choke point for the circuit.
-In some cases this is momentarily deliberate, such as a purge or exhaust function, but this is not a normal operation condition.
+At maximum flow capacity, the regulator is not really regulating pressure.
+Using a regulator at its maximum flow capacity should be the exception and not for normal operating conditions.
+In other words, if a regulator is in a fully open condition where the use of Cv would be appropriate, downstream pressure is never reaching the set level and the regulator could be chokepoint for the circuit.
+In some cases, this is momentarily deliberate, such as a purge or exhaust function, but this is not a normal operating condition.

 This is one reason why many pressure regulator manufacturers do not prominently display Cv values, but rather offer Flow Curves as a tool for proper valve selection.
 Flow curves essentially show you the amount of pressure drop across the regulator as flow increases.

 As an example, above is the published flow curve for our Type 7000 with a 3/4″ port.
 There are multiple curves based on initial set pressures but all of them have supply pressures at 100 PSI.
-If we take top line as an example, the regulator is set at dead headed condition (no flow) at 80 PSI.
+If we take the top line as an example, the regulator is set at deadheaded condition (no flow) at 80 PSI.
 As flow increases the output pressure falls.
 If the flow is increased to 200 SCFM, the expected output pressure will be around 50 psi.
-One other item to note is the fall off of pressure after 250 SCFM.
+One other item to note is the fall-off of pressure after 250 SCFM.
 Above this flow rate, the regulator is no longer regulating the output pressure.